Highlights from the Ratings and Financial Report for The Procter & Gamble Company (PG)

 PG’s Market Performance

-PG stocks went down by -0.03% for the week, with a monthly drop of -7.21% and a quarterly performance of 6.92%, while its annual performance rate touched -11.39%.
-The volatility ratio for the week stands at 1.50% while the volatility levels for the past 30 days are set at 1.66% for The Procter & Gamble Company.
-The simple moving average for the period of the last 20 days is -4.60% for PG stocks with a simple moving average of -2.06% for the last 200 days.
+PG stocks went up by 0.28% for the week, with a monthly drop of -5.95% and a quarterly performance of 7.10%, while its annual performance rate touched -13.85%.
+The volatility ratio for the week stands at 1.39% while the volatility levels for the past 30 days are set at 1.66% for The Procter & Gamble Company.
+The simple moving average for the period of the last 20 days is -2.79% for PG stocks with a simple moving average of -1.51% for the last 200 days.

 Analysts’ Opinion of PG